PerfectlySoft/PerfectDocs/guide/MariaDB.md

 public func dataSeek(offset: Int)
 ```

-Given an offset, it will seek to an arbitrary row in a statement results set.
+Given an offset, it will seek to an arbitrary row in a statement result set.

 ### paramCount